PrashantKumar-pk/Facial-Recognition-Attendance-System/README.md

 ## Installation

 1. Clone this repository: git clone https://github.com/yourusername/facial-recognition-attendance.git
-3. Install the required packages: pip install opencv-python numpy face_recognition
+2. Install the required packages
-4. 3.
-Make a folder named "imageAttendance" and drop the photos of subjects in it, making sure they're in jpg format.
+3. Make a folder named "imageAttendance" and drop the photos of subjects in it, making sure they're in jpg format.

 ## Usage